Quaristice: Production

 The tracks that make up Quaristice were constructed from extended jam sessions.
-Sean Booth and Rob Brown would do two hour-long jam sessions per day.
-It would take the duo six months to edit these sessions down into six or eight minute tracks, before further reducing them.
+Brown and Booth created two hour-long jam sessions each day.
+It took the duo six months to edit these sessions down into six or eight minute tracks, before further reducing them.
 This led to the creation of multiple alternate versions of tracks from which they could select for the album.
 Compared to their previous album Untilted, Booth and Brown focused more on hardware rather than software.

-The majority of the album was recorded on their live setup at the time, which included the Mac G4, Elektron Machinedrum and Monomachine, Clavia Nord Modular G2 and Nord Rack, Yamaha FS1R, Akai MPC1000, Alesis QuadraVerb and Lexicon PCM 80 and 90.
+The majority of the album was recorded on their live setup at the time, which included the Mac G4, Elektron Machinedrum and Monomachine, Clavia Nord Modular G2 and Nord Rack, Yamaha FS1R, Akai MPC1000, Alesis QuadraVerb, and Lexicon PCM 80 and 90.
 Booth and Brown also utilised Digital Performer for editing tracks, allowing them to move around audio and switch between takes.
 The track "Tankakern" makes use of a Roland TR-606 Drumatix.
 The track "fol3" consists of audio recorded on a AKG 1000 microphone, which was processed with a custom patch before being cut up.
 "Steels" was created using the MPC1000 and "some secret techniques".

 Music

 Quaristice has been described as electronic, experimental, IDM and ambient.
 In contrast to the duo's previous albums, each track on Quaristice has a shorter runtime, each roughly around three to four minutes in length.
 Andy Kellman of AllMusic compared the album to a series of fully formed vignettes.
 The album also places greater emphasis on melody, which Colin Buttimer of BBC Music said the duo had "foresworn for some time" on earlier releases.

-Opener "Altibzz" was described as a beatless ambient piece made up of "pretty analog synthesizer washes".
+Opening track "Altibzz" was described as a beatless ambient piece made up of "pretty analog synthesizer washes".
 "The Plc" is composed of a repetitive beat made up of a "stiff and mannered snare drum".
 "IO" contains "distorted voice transmissions" and "obtuse", "chunky" beats. "plyPhon" has "stuttering kick drums" and focuses on both ambience and rhythm.
 "Perlence" is made up of "scattershot dub-techno" and a "sinister bass line".
 "SonDEremawe" contains "nervous ghost-in-the-machine drone".
 "Simmm" contains "metal insect clatter" and "deadened chiming and clanging" before "entering an impressive stretch of dramatic minimalism". "paralel Suns" [sic] features slow, immersive drones and expansive digital textures.
 Paul Lloyd of Igloo Magazine called it "a gentle interlude at the mid-point of the album".
 "Steels" contains "flanging scrapes and space-age twangs".
 "Tankakern" is made up of a "dizzying industrial throb" with "heavy-breathing percussion" and "keyboard squiggles".